cc-archive/cc-global-components/Contributing.md

 </script>
 ```

-For the `cc-global-header` componenet, you will need to add Axios via CDN:
+For the `cc-global-header` component, you will need to add Axios via CDN:

 ```html
 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>